 Q. How much toothpaste should my child use?

 A. For children under two-years-old, use a smear of fluoridated toothpaste.
 For those aged 2 to 5 years, smaller than a pea-sized amount is recommended.

 Q. What is topical fluoride?

 A. Topical fluoride is a preventive agent applied to tooth enamel.
 It comes in a number of different forms.
 A dental professional places gels or foams in trays that are held against the teeth for up to 1 to 4 minutes.
 Fluoride varnish is brushed or “painted” on the enamel.
-Varnish is especially useful for young patients and those with special needs who may not tolerate fluoride trays.
+Fluoride varnish is especially useful for young patients and those with special needs who may not tolerate fluoride trays.

-Children who benefit the most from fluoride are those at highest risk for decay.
+Children who benefit the most from fluoride are those at the highest risk for decay.
 Risk factors include a history of previous cavities, a diet high in sugar or carbohydrates, orthodontic appliances, and certain medical conditions such as a dry mouth.